semrush/intergalactic/website/docs/components/link/link-code.md

 ## Link without visible text

-If a link has no visible text, it is important to add [Tooltip](/components/tooltip/tooltip-code) and an `aria-label` attribute with a description of the link for accessibility purposes.
+If a link has no visible text, it is important to add a [Hint](/components/tooltip/tooltip-code) with a label of the link function for accessibility purposes.
+Adding a `Hint` will automatically provide an `aria-label` for the link.

 ::: sandbox